 Shares.
-As of May 25, 2022, there were ordinary shares issued and outstanding, of which were represented by ADSs.
+As of May 25, 2023, there were 76,905,915 ordinary shares issued and outstanding, of which were represented by ADSs.
 All registered holders of ordinary shares at 5:00 p.m.
-(Irish Standard Time) on May 25, 2022, the record date established by the Board (the "Record Date"), may vote at the Meeting.
+(Irish Standard Time) on May 25, 2023, the record date established by the Board (the "Record Date"), may vote at the Meeting.
 Each ordinary share owned as of the Record Date is entitled to one vote on each matter properly presented at the Meeting.
-A holder of ADSs registered in such holder's name on the books of The Bank of New York Mellon, which acts as the depositary under our ADS program (the "Depositary") (a "registered holder of ADSs"), may instruct the Depositary to vote the ordinary shares represented by such ADSs, provided that the Depositary receives the holder's voting instructions by noon (New York Time) on July 26, 2022, which is the date established by the Depositary for such purpose.
-A holder of ADSs held through a broker or other securities intermediary (a "beneficial holder of ADSs") should follow the instructions that its broker or other securities intermediary provides to vote the ordinary shares underlying its ADSs.
+A holder of ADSs registered in such holder's name on the books of The Bank of New York Mellon, which acts as the depositary under our ADS program (the "Depositary") (a "registered holder of ADSs"), may instruct the Depositary to vote the ordinary shares represented by such ADSs, provided that the Depositary receives the holder's voting instructions by noon (New York Time) on July 25, 2023, which is the date established by the Depositary for such purpose.
+A holder of ADSs held through a broker or other securities intermediary provides to vote the ordinary shares underlying its ADSs.
 The Depositary has fixed a record date for the determination of holders of ADSs who shall be entitled to give such voting instructions.
-The Company has been informed by the Depositary that it has set the ADS record date for the Meeting as the close of business (New York Time) on May 25, 2022 (the "ADS Record Date").
+The Company has been informed by the Depositary that it has set the ADS record date for the Meeting as the close of business (New York Time) on May 25, 2023 (the "ADS Record Date").